The AEC, or ASEAN Economic Community, arrived in December of 2015. At least, everyone said it did.

-The community aims to turn the region into a unified market similar to the European Union, but without the same degree of monetary and political integration that many say has caused turmoil.
+The community aims to turn the region into a unified market similar to the European Union.
+However, it won’t the same degree of monetary and political integration which many say causes turmoil.

-At the same time, more schools are teaching children regional geography and history, as well as the English language.
-Large banners and billboards are hung up from Bangkok to Jakarta reminding all to see that AEC is coming.
+At the same time, more schools are teaching children regional geography and history, in addition to English.
+Large banners and billboards hung from Bangkok to Jakarta remind everyone that the AEC is here.

 Cross Border Integration Unlikely

-This comes along with mounting concern that foreign workers from developing nations are taking jobs from locals and depressing wages.
-Starting this August, the government will require most job vacancies to be advertised toward locals for 14 days before a foreigner can be considered.
+This comes along with mounting concern that foreign workers are taking jobs from locals and depressing wages.
+Starting in August 2015, the government required job vacancies to be advertised toward locals for 14 days before foreigners are considered.